 Convenient, All-In-One Free Weight Solution

 Adjustable dumbbells are one of the most versatile pieces of equipment in the fitness industry, allowing you to easily adjust a single dumbbell between several different weight amounts.
-Most sets adjust from 5 lbs to around 50 lbs and will have between 10-15 different weight settings, giving you a ton of flexibility to get the exact amount of weight you’re looking for.
+Most sets adjust from 5 pounds to around 50 pounds and will have between 10-15 different weight settings, giving you a ton of flexibility to get the exact amount of weight you’re looking for.
 In the old days, if you wanted dumbbells in your home gym, you’d have to buy a separate set of dumbbells for each amount of weight.
 Well, you can imagine how that probably took up a ton of space (and cost a lot too).
-Adjustable dumbbells offer a super convenient and compact way to have an entire set of dumbbells right at your fingertips.
-Most of us have limited home gym space to work with, so rather than having 15 sets of dumbbells taking up half of your gym room, you now have those 15 sets packed into one.
+Adjustable dumbbells offer a super convenient and compact way to have an entire set of traditional dumbbells right at your fingertips.
+Most of us have limited home gym space to work with, so rather than having 15 sets of traditional dumbbells taking up half of your gym room, you now have those 15 sets packed into one.

 Free weights (or more specifically, dumbbells) are absolutely crucial when it comes to fitness; the physical benefits they offer cannot be matched by any other machine or system.
 Because they’re completely free and unrestricted, they can be used in nearly any exercise to workout nearly any muscle group.
 Use them in basic strength-training exercises like curls or presses, or add them to the mix with more unique workouts like cardio or kickboxing.
 The possibilities are truly endless.